unicefuganda/devtrac/sites/all/modules/nagios/README.txt

 this module will be useful for you.
 If you only run one or two Drupal sites, Nagios may be overkill for this task.

+There are also drush commands to allow you to execute Nagios plugins on remote Linux/Unix machines using NRPE.

 Security Note
 -------------